Phoenicia: Vassalage under the Assyrians and Babylonians (858–538 BC)

-As a mercantile power concentrated along a narrow coastal strip of land, the Phoenicians lacked the size and population to support a large military.
+As mercantile city-states concentrated along a narrow coastal strip of land, the Phoenicians lacked the size and population to support a large military.
 Thus, as neighboring empires began to rise, the Phoenicians increasingly fell under the sway of foreign rulers, who to varying degrees circumscribed their autonomy.

-The Assyrian conquest of Phoenicia began with King Shalmaneser III.
+The Assyrian domination of Phoenicia began with King Shalmaneser III.
 He rose to power in 858 BC and began a series of campaigns against neighboring states.
-The Phoenician city-states fell under his rule, forced to pay heavy tribute in money, goods, and natural resources.
-Initially, they were not annexed outright—they remained in a state of vassalage, subordinate to the Assyrians but allowed a certain degree of freedom.
+Although he did not invade Phoenicia and maintained good relations with the Phoenician cities, he demanded tribute from the "kings of the seacoast", a group which probably included the Phoenician city-states.
+According to Aubet, Tyre, Sidon, Arwad and Byblos paid tribute in bronze and bronze vessels, tin, silver, gold, ebony and ivory.
+Initially, they were not annexed outright—they were allowed a certain degree of freedom.
 This changed in 744 BC with the ascension of Tiglath-Pileser III.
-By 738 BC, most of the Levant, including northern Phoenicia, were annexed; only Tyre and Byblos, the most powerful city-states, remained tributary states outside of direct Assyrian control.
+By 738 BC, most of the Levant, including northern Phoenicia, was annexed; only Tyre and Byblos, the most powerful city-states, remained tributary states outside of direct Assyrian control.

 Tyre, Byblos, and Sidon all rebelled against Assyrian rule.
 In 721 BC, Sargon II besieged Tyre and crushed the rebellion.
 His successor Sennacherib suppressed further rebellions across the region.
 During the seventh century BC, Sidon rebelled and was destroyed by Esarhaddon, who enslaved its inhabitants and built a new city on its ruins.
 By the end of the century, the Assyrians had been weakened by successive revolts, which led to their destruction by the Median Empire.

 The Babylonians, formerly vassals of the Assyrians, took advantage of the empire's collapse and rebelled, quickly establishing the Neo-Babylonian Empire in its place.
-Phoenician cities revolted several times throughout the reigns of the first Babylonian King, Nabopolassar (626–605 BC), and his son Nebuchadnezzar II (c.
-605–c.
+Phoenician cities revolted several times throughout the reigns of the first Babylonian kings: Nabopolassar (626–605 BC) and his son Nebuchadnezzar II (c.
+605 – c.
 562 BC).
-In 587 BC Nebuchadnezzar besieged Tyre, which resisted for thirteen years, but ultimately capitulated under "favorable terms".
+Nebuchadnezzar besieged Tyre, his siege commonly having been thought to have lasted thirteen years, although the city was not destroyed and suffered little damage.
+The consensus opinion in contemporary Phoenician historiography is that the thirteen-year siege began soon after the conquest of Jerusalem in 587 BC, and lasted from 585 BC through 573 BC.
+Among the writings of ancient historians, this detail about the length of Nebuchadnezzar's supposed thirteen-year siege of Tyre in the early sixth century BC can be found only in Josephus' first century writings, recorded almost 700 years after the date of the purported event.
+Helen Dixon proposes that the putative 'thirteen-year' siege was more likely several small-scale interventions in the region, or a limited blockade between the land-side city and its port.